 - Raised the Ways and Means advance limits of the state governments by 60 percent.

-- Raised borrowing limits of banks under the marginal standing facility to avail additional Rs 1.37 lakh crore.
+- Raised borrowing limits of banks under the marginal standing facility to avail an additional Rs 1.37 lakh crore.

 - Special refinance facilities to NABARD, SIDBI, and NHB